LackOfMorals/lackofmorals.github.io/_posts/2024-05-03-aura-graphql-api.md

 Much later this year you'll be able to us GraphQL API with our Aura platform - yep, you read that correctly, we've got the builders in to add an extension.

-We've done this as it removes the requirement for customers to provision, configure, and then maintain a graphql server for the purposes of hosting a graphQL API - we're taking care of all of that.
-By using the Aura platform, it also ensures the GraphQL API is next door, figratively speaking, to the Aura instance avoiding the transist of information across the occasionally choppy waters of the internet which improves responsiveness.
+We've done this as it removes the requirement for customers to provision, configure, and then maintain a graphql server for the purposes of hosting a graphQL API - we're taking care of all of that in the Aura platform.
+Additionally, it also ensures the GraphQL API is next door, figratively speaking, to the Aura instance avoiding the transist of information across the occasionally choppy waters of the internet which improves responsiveness and security.

-In short, it's going to be much easier to take advantage of the benefits of GraphQL with Aura based DBs.
+In short, it's going to be much easier to take advantage of the benefits of GraphQL with Aura based DBs

-We are running an invitation only early access program for this at the moment and will be opening it up later this Summer before the , estimated, full release towards the end of the year.
+We are running an invitation only early access program for this at the moment and will be opening it up later this Summer before the *estimated* full release towards the end of the year.

 Let me know if you want in by filling out this [Google form](https://forms.gle/3WSWtwjuj44k5LZR6)

-## Aura GraphQL API with a web app
+## A web app with Aura GraphQL API

 Lets see how this upcoming feature can be used for which we'll need some code.